 Quality work means actions taken in practice to maintain and develop the quality of the organisation’s activities.
 Quality work is quality management in practise.

-Self-assessment refers to an assessment carried out by the educational organisation itself on its own operation and development of operation.
-The meaning of self-assessment is to help educational organisation identify development areas and existing strengths to support development.
-Through self-assessment, the organisation can identify its own situation, set objectives and launch development measures to achieve the objectives.
+Self-assessment refers to an assessment carried out by the educational organisation on its activities.
+The aim of self-assessment is usually to support the educational organisation to identify its development areas and strengths in order to enhance its activities.
+Through self-assessment, the organisation can identify its own situation as well as to set objectives and launch development measures to achieve the objectives.

 Structural factors of quality